-The teacher will have a qualification in the area and have the requisite experience to deliver the off-the-job elements of the validated programme.
+The teacher/trainer/instructor will have a qualification in the area and have the requisite experience to deliver the off-the-job elements of the validated programme.
 He/she will maintain a strong collegiality with mentors and will be involved in the verification of on-the-job assessment.

-The teachers will engage with colleagues on the National Programme Board and in the National Examination Board in a self-development role and in developing the community of practice for the benefit of all involved in the programme.
+The teachers/trainers/instructors/tutors instructors will engage with colleagues on the National Programme Board and in the National Examination Board in a self-development role and in developing the community of practice for the benefit of all involved in the programme.